AnthonySteele/anthonysteele.github.io/TypeSystems.md

 Consider an everyday `List<Order>`.
 This inherits from  `IList<Order>, ICollection<Order>, IEnumerable<Order>, IReadOnlyList<Order>, IReadOnlyCollection<Order>`, and the non-generic versions: `IList, ICollection, IEnumerable`.

-You can use this or an array of `Order`, which inherits from `System.Array` and from the generic and non-generic `IList, ICollection, IEnumerable`.
+Another option is an array of `Order`, which inherits from `System.Array` and from the generic and non-generic `IList, ICollection, IEnumerable`.
+And has [odd covariance rules](http://stackoverflow.com/q/4317459/5599).

-If there were no legacy concerns, we would eliminate the non-generic versions of these interfaces: in the rare case that you want a list of objects, you can still type `List<object>`, the remove a few of the other interfaces, and get rid of arrays, or if they are still needed for interop with system code, move them to a P/Invoke ghetto.
+If there were no legacy concerns, we would eliminate the non-generic versions of these types and interfaces: in the rare case that you want a list of objects, you can still type `List<object>`.
+Then remove a few of the other interfaces. aAd get rid of arrays, or if they are still needed for interop with system code, move them to a P/Invoke ghetto an not use them for anything else.

 Func recapitulate delegates.
 Try doing `var x = y => y + 1;`.
 The error is "Cannot assign lambda expression to an implicitly-typed variable".
 The compiler doesn't know if you want the type of `x` to be a delegate or a `Func<int, int>`.
 Because they're the same, only not.